Skip to content

 How many electricians does the UK construction sector need?

 The CITB estimates the UK construction industry needs to recruit an additional 225,000 workers by 2028.
 Electricians are consistently identified as one of the trades with the largest skills gap.
-The ECA estimates at least 12,000 new electricians are needed annually just to replace retirees, before accounting for growth.
+The Electrotechnical Skills Partnership (TESP) has set out plans for around 12,000 new electrical apprentices a year, and the UK Trade Skills Index puts the gap at 104,000 additional electricians by 2032.

 What are the best construction sectors for electricians right now?